bup/bup/README.md

         du -s ~/.bup

- - Make another backup (which should be mostly identical to the last one;
+ - Make another tar backup:
-   notice that you don't have to *specify* that this backup is incremental, it just saves space automatically):

         tar -cvf - /etc | bup split -n local-etc -vv

- - Look how little extra space your second backup used on top of the first:
+ - Look at how little extra space your second backup used on top of the first:

  	du -s ~/.bup

- - Restore your old backup again (the ~1 is git notation for "one older than the most recent"):
+ - Restore the first tar backup again (the ~1 is git notation for "one older than the most recent"):

         bup join local-etc~1 | tar -tf -

- - Get a list of your previous backups:
+ - Get a list of your previous split-based backups:

         GIT_DIR=~/.bup git log local-etc

- - Make a backup on a remote server (which must already have the 'bup' command somewhere in the server's PATH (see /etc/profile, etc/environment, ~/.profile, or ~/.bashrc), and be accessible via ssh.
+ - Make a backup on a remote server:
-   Make sure to replace SERVERNAME with the actual hostname of your server):

         tar -cvf - /etc | bup split -r SERVERNAME: -n local-etc -vv

  - Try restoring the remote backup tarball:

         bup join -r SERVERNAME: local-etc | tar -tf -

- - Try using the new (slightly experimental) 'bup index' and 'bup save' style backups, which bypass 'tar' but have some missing features (see "Things that are stupid" below):

-        bup index -uv /etc
-        bup save -n local-etc /etc

- - Do it again and see how fast an incremental backup can be:

-        bup index -uv /etc
-        bup save -n local-etc /etc

-    (You can also use the "-r SERVERNAME:" option to 'bup save', just like with 'bup split' and 'bup join'.
-The index itself is always local, so you don't need -r there.)

 That's all there is to it!